cloudrender.farm

 What Is A Displacement Map In Maya?

 Displacement Map — A texture that physically displaces the model’s surface to add elevation and detail.
-Displacement Mapping Unlike bump or normal maps, which only simulate surface details, displacement maps actually alter the geometry of the object thus allowing for more realistic textures and more intricate surface details.
+Displacement Mapping, unlike bump or normal maps, which only simulate surface details, displacement maps actually alter the geometry of the object thus allowing for more realistic textures and more intricate surface details.

 Displacement Maps in Maya Explained